Dirty Beasts

 About

-Roald Dahl's inimitable style and humor shine in this collection of poems about mischievous and mysterious animals.
 From Stingaling the scorpion to Crocky-Wock the crocodile, Dahl's animals are nothing short of ridiculous.
 A clever pig with an unmentionable plan to save his own bacon and an anteater with an unusually large appetite are among the characters created by Dahl in these timeless rhymes.
-This new, larger edition is perfect for reading aloud and makes Quentin Blake's celebrated illustrations even more enjoyable.
+This picture book edition is perfect for reading aloud and makes Quentin Blake's celebrated illustrations even more enjoyable.

 "Will elicit a loud 'Yuck.'
-In other words, children will love them."
-(Children's Book Review Service)
+In other words, children will love them." -- Children's Book Review Service

 Author